 About the CBU Bourns College of Engineering

-CBU’s College of Engineering offers seven degree programs:
+CBU’s College of Engineering offers nine degree programs:

 • Biomedical Engineering

 Each CBU Engineering student will experience a wide variety of hands-on learning experiences, including local business internships and cross-cultural projects.
 As a result, CBU Engineering students don’t just know engineering—they become skilled and experienced engineers.

 * Accredited by the Engineering Accreditation Commission of ABET, abet.org